Support game-shooting activities

 • transport, sort and store game carcasses.

 For you to fully understand the content of the standard, and the activities, it is important that you are able to understand the terms used within the standard.
-See Glossary for some definitions that should help you with this.
+See the Glossary for some definitions that should help you with this.

 Performance criteria